moos/wordnet-db/README.md

   ...
 ```

-Package is about __10 MB__ in size and uncompresses to about 34 MB.
-The DB file wordnet-db-3.1.tar.gz is unpacked at install time.
+Package is about __10 MB__ in size and uncompresses to about 34 MB.  <del>The DB file wordnet-db-3.1.tar.gz is unpacked at install time.</del>

 Usage